Think Global School: Non-profit status

-Changemaker Curriculum
+The THINK Global School Curriculum

-Learning at THINK Global School is centered around the school's internally developed Changemaker Curriculum, which educates students through a blend of place and project-based learning.
+Learning at THINK Global School is centered around the school's internally developed THINK Global School Curriculum, which educates students through a blend of place and project-based learning.
 There are no formal classes at Think Global School, instead students participate in one multidisciplinary teacher-led module each term that draws heavily from social, environmental, historical, and cultural themes and create several personal projects of their own.
 For the teacher-led modules, students are either partnered up or work in groups to replicate what employees experience in the workforce.

 Each teacher-led module and student-driven project comprises multiple learning targets, which are tied to psychologist Benjamin Bloom's theory of mastery learning.
 Students increase in mastery rank as they progress through modules and projects and their skills improve as well.
 These ranks are novice, specialist, and master.

 Reporting at Think Global School is done quarterly at the end of each term.
 The school utilizes a narrative report to present a comprehensive picture of a student's time in country.
 Students evaluate their own learning outcomes as part of the narrative report as well as receiving feedback from their educators and advisors on their academic and social progress.